Bis Johanni – nicht vergessen – sieben Wochen Spargel essen!

 Others suggest storing them standing up in a glass jar with some water inside (around 2.5 cm – enough to cover the ends).
 Then loosely cover it with a plastic bag and store it in the refrigerator for about a week.

-The green variety usually doesn’t need peeling.
-The white variety must be peeled.
-You can buy a special Asparagus peeler (Spargeschäler) for that.
+White asparagus have thicker stalks and must be peeled.
+You can buy a special Asparagus peeler (Spargeschäler) to make the job easier.
 Here is an example of such a peeler on Amazon

-Some bigger shops will peel them for you.
+Some of the bigger shops have machines that peel them for you.

 Recipes